Bloemencorso Zundert

 Bloemencorso Zundert is the largest flower parade in the world.
 The parade takes place on the first Sunday of September, in Zundert, Netherlands.
 The floats are large artworks made of steel wire, cardboard, papier-mâché, and flowers.
 They are constructed entirely by volunteers.
 In the Bloemencorso Zundert, only dahlias are used to decorate the floats.
 Thousands often required to construct one and in total, around 8 million dahlias are needed for the Corso.
 Of these, around 6 million are cultivated in Zundert.
 The parade was founded in 1936.

-The floats are made by twenty different hamlets, each with hundreds of volunteer builders of all ages.
-Older members of the hamlet are usually responsible for planting and growing the dahlias, while younger ones build the floats in large temporary tents that are built exclusively for the event.
+The floats are made by twenty different neighbourhoods, each with hundreds of volunteer builders of all ages.
+Older members of the neighbourhood are usually responsible for planting and growing the dahlias, while younger ones build the floats in large temporary tents that are built exclusively for the event.

 The bloemencorso is also a competition.
-A professional and independent jury decides which float is the most beautiful and which hamlet will be crowned the winner of that year.
+A professional and independent jury decides which float is the most beautiful and which neighbourhood will be crowned the winner of that year.

 The Netherlands ratified the UNESCO Convention for the Protection of Intangible Cultural Heritage on 15 May 2012.
 This ratification was publicly announced during the parade on 2 September 2012 by State Secretary Halbe Zijlstra.
 On 13 October 2012, the first traditions were published on the national inventory.
 The first Dutch tradition on the national inventory is the Bloemencorso Zundert.

+In December 2021, the culture of flower and fruit parades in the Netherlands, of which the Zundert parade is an element, was inscribed with the International Representative List of Intangible Cultural Heritage of Humanity of Unesco.

 In 2020 Bloemencorso Zundert was cancelled for the first time since the Second World War due to the COVID-19 pandemic.